Translation - Japanese: I2C 信号線に関するよくある質問 - KBA85348 - Community Translated (JA)

 The resistor along with the pin capacitance forms a low pass filter and filters out any high frequency signals which may get coupled to the I2C lines.

-Question 2: Pull-up resistor sizing on I2C lines?
+Question 2: What is the range of pull-up resistor on I2C lines?

 Answer: The bus capacitance which is the total capacitance of wire, connections and pins.
 This capacitance limits the maximum value of Rp (Poll – up resistors) due to the I2C specified rise time (rise time of both SDA and SCL signals).
 The supply voltage limits the minimum value of resistor Rp due to the specified minimum sink current of 3 mA for Standard-mode and Fast-mode, or 20 mA for Fast-mode Plus.
 The equivalent formula of Rp-max and Rp-min list as following: